Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **media objects** </dfn>
-           Objects ingested that represent the media, and or timed text, or other non manifest objects, typically these are CMAF addresssable media objects such as CMAF chunks, fragments or segments.
+           Objects ingested that represent the media, and or timed text, or other non manifest objects, typically these are CMAF addressable media objects such as CMAF chunks, fragments or segments.

    <dfn dfn> **Objects** </dfn>